Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Production of at a muon collider

 \end{itemize}

-The major contributions to the signal come from the pair production of $\widetilde{R}_{2}$ and the single production mode $\widetilde{R}^{2/3}_2 \mu d$.
-Thus, it is evident from Figs.~\ref{fig:MR2tilde_CS_5TeV} and \ref{fig:MR2tilde_CS_10TeV} that a muon collider can probe much heavier masses as compared to the HL-LHC, emphasizing its importance for the search for heavier BSM models.
+The major contribution to the signal comes from the pair production of $\widetilde{R}_{2}$ and the single production mode $\widetilde{R}^{2/3}_2 \mu j$.
+Thus, it is evident from Figs.~\ref{fig:MR2tilde_CS_5TeV_1} and \ref{fig:MR2tilde_CS_10TeV_1} that a muon collider can probe heavier masses compared to the HL-LHC, emphasizing its importance in the search for heavier BSM particles.